the-turing-way/the-turing-way/workshops/boost-research-reproducibility-binder/workshop-presentations/zero-to-binder-r.md

   - Notice that the Binder link has a similar structure to the GitHub repo link (<github-username>/<github-repo-name>)
   - The "filepath" argument opens a specific notebook (`.ipynb` file) in the repo

+> In R, we can use package [`holepunch`](https://github.com/karthik/holepunch) to **binderise** our projects!
+The package provides functionality to create the necessary files and automatically configure them with the required information.
+All files created with `holepunch` are store in a hidden `.binder/` directory and Binder knows to use those files to build your environment.

 ## 1. Creating a repo to Binderize

 **TO DO:** :vertical_traffic_light: